 Technically, in order to subrogate a mortgage the amount and the period of the loan must be respected.
 However, it is possible to arrange a modification and amplification of the mortgage in the same act.

 In this case there will be additional costs associated and you will also be liable to pay stamp duty on any increase in the amount of the mortgage.

 Subrogations will only be accepted after a rigorous study of your economic situation and your guarantee but above you will have to demonstrate, at least, that the last three mortgage payments have been paid correctly.
 No bank will consider subrogating your mortgage if you have any history of late payment.

-This option will be more expensive as you will have a series of costs including, cancellation penalty normally 1% of amount pending, registry cancellation fee, a new bank opening fee, Notary and land registry fees in order to inscribe the mortgage and stamp duty on the amount of the loan.
+This option will be more expensive as you will have a series of costs including a cancellation penalty normally 1% of amount pending, registry cancellation fee, a new bank opening fee, and finally notary and land registry fees in order to inscribe the mortgage and stamp duty on the amount of the loan.

 If you are cancelling a current mortgage in order to open a bigger mortgage it is important to remember two essential factors.
-Any increase in mortgage amount will have to be justified and any increase will have to be covered by your guarantee.
+Any increase in the mortgage amount will have to be justified, and any increase will have to be covered by your guarantee (for example the property).
 Hopefully your guarantee will have increase in value, however it is possible that you will have to include an addition guarantee in order to secure a bigger mortgage.

-Once again banks will only entertain a new mortgage after rigorously studying your economic situation and your guarantee.
-As before you will have to provide three mortgage payments in order to prove good payment history.
+Once again banks will only entertain a new mortgage after rigorously studying your economic situation and your collateral.
+You may have to provide three mortgage payment statements in order to prove your good payment history.